lukastk/maths-notes/misc/Fitting the ASHE data.md

 ### Construction of the likelihood function

-The ASHE data gives us earnings distribution of UK workers in deciles, meaning that
+The ASHE data has, by sector, the highest annual earnings within the following percentile brackets:

+$$

+$$

 #### References

 Statistical analysis of the Lognormal-Pareto distribution using Probability Weighted Moments and Maximum Likelihood - Marco Bee

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExNDcwMjYxMSwtMjA2MjcyMDA3M119
+eyJoaXN0b3J5IjpbLTY1MjM5MzkwMywxMTE0NzAyNjExLC0yMD
+YyNzIwMDczXX0=
 -->